Federated Domain Generalization: A Survey: Methodologies: A Survey

 where $P$ and $Q$ are probability distributions of the feature representations of two domains, $n'$ and $n''$ are the number of samples in each domain, and $\upsilon(\cdot)$ is a feature mapping function that maps the samples to a high-dimensional space.

 Chen \textit{et al.} \cite{chen2022federated} implemented D-WFA using the MMD distance between the source and target clients, which helps to reduce domain differences and improve the generalization capability.
-To sum up, we can effectively address the domain shift problem and enhance the generalization capabilities of FL models by incorporating MMD in FDG.
+To sum up, we can effectively \hlyellow{solve} the domain shift problem and enhance the generalization capabilities of FL models by incorporating MMD in FDG.
 The proposed method \cite{tian2021privacy} enables the aggregated gradient to incorporate information from multiple domains by connecting gradient alignment with MMD, aiming for better generalization on unseen domains.
-Zhang \textit{et al.} \cite{zhang2022data2} employed MMD to measure and optimize the distance between different domains by calculating the squared distance between the kernel embeddings of the data representation distributions in the reproducing kernel Hilbert space (RKHS), with unbiased empirical estimation used to reduce computation load.
-Zhang \textit{et al.} \cite{zhang2023blockchain} proposed a blockchain-based decentralized federated transfer learning method for collaborative machinery fault diagnosis, addressing the limitations of data quality and quantity by ensuring data security and privacy, achieving high testing accuracies and offering a promising tool for real industrial applications.
-Wang \textit{et al.} \cite{wang2022federated} presented a federated adversarial domain generalization network for machinery fault diagnosis, enabling collaborative training between a central server and multiple clients while ensuring data privacy, achieving significant performance improvements and demonstrating promise for data privacy-preserving generalization diagnosis tasks.
+Zhang \textit{et al.} \cite{zhang2022data2} employed MMD to measure and optimize the distance between different domains by calculating the squared distance between the kernel embeddings of the data representation distributions within the reproducing kernel Hilbert space, with unbiased empirical estimation used to reduce computation load. \hlyellow{Zhang \textit{et al.}\mbox{\cite{zhang2023blockchain}} introduced a blockchain-based decentralized federated transfer learning approach for collaborative machinery fault diagnosis.
+This method overcomes the issues of data quality and quantity by guaranteeing data security and privacy, thereby achieving high testing accuracies and presenting a viable solution for real-world industrial applications.
+Wang \textit{et al.}\mbox{\cite{wang2022federated}} developed a federated adversarial domain generalization network for machinery fault diagnosis, facilitating collaborative training between a central server and multiple clients to ensure data privacy.
+This approach resulted in significant performance improvements and showed potential for tasks related to data privacy-preserving generalization in diagnostics.}

-Overall, minimizing the MMD help FDG encourages the feature representations from different domains to have similar means in the high-dimensional space, thus reducing the distributional discrepancy.
+Overall, minimizing the MMD facilitates FDG by encouraging feature representations from various domains to exhibit similar means in high-dimensional space, thereby reducing distributional discrepancies.
 This promotes the alignment of domains and improves the generalization capability of models across different domains.

+\paragraph{Prediction Assessment} \hlyellow{Prediction consistency and prediction disagreement represent two interconnected aspects of model evaluation in FDG, each playing a distinct role in enhancing the generalization capabilities of federated learning systems across decentralized domains.}